 Solar Energy Economics

-The cost of solar power has declined 86% since 2009, according to Lazard.
-And as the technology continues to advance, the industry expects costs to further decline in the years ahead.
+The cost of solar power has declined 86% since 2009, and 99% since the 1970s.
+And as the technology continues to advance, the industry expects costs to further decline in the years ahead, as the figures have shown over previous decades.
 The following chart from the National Renewable Energy Laboratory shows the dramatic drop in solar prices over the last 9 years.